Guirguis New Art Prize 2015

 CRUISING (A Journey into Culture), elucidates the interface between Aboriginal and non-Aboriginal worlds, but, more importantly, illuminates the social processes and intra-cultural structures that give dynamic and shape to everyday Aboriginal lives.
 The collaborative process of making video 'traces' of the women's performances of this journey, over many months, privileges Aboriginal subjectivities from within the specificity and contingency of local daily life.
-It also explores how this mobile social organization (the fluidity of kinship relations and their rights and obligations) is being performed in, and around, the township of Alice Springs, and within town camp life itself.
+It also explores how this mobile social organisation (the fluidity of kinship relations and their rights and obligations) is being performed in, and around, the township of Alice Springs, and within town camp life itself.
 In contrast to prevailing misappropriate notions of 'itinerant' and 'aberrant' behavior, this project is counter-hegemonic to the expectations and propriety of a local non-Aboriginal community and seeks to repatriate dignity and cultural meaning to those Aboriginal women—and their extended families and kin.